Worship. Theology. Art.

 Worship.
 Theology.
 Art.
 Maybe siblings separated at birth?
 If so, they have a family in the Brehm Center.

-This article was published in Theology, News & Notes, Spring 2012, “Groanings Too Deep for Words: Engaging the Senses in Worship, Theology, and the Arts.”
+This article was originally published in Theology, News & Notes, Spring 2012, “Groanings Too Deep for Words: Engaging the Senses in Worship, Theology, and the Arts.”